Staub cookware is some of the best cookware you’ll ever use. Loved by foodies all over the world, find out what makes Staub cookware is so good.

 - Staub cast iron French ovens are made in France.

-- Iconic black matte interiors which hides stains better than lighter colours.
+- Iconic black matte interiors which hide stains better than lighter colours.

 - Amazing quality, if you have Staub cookware people say “Wow what’s that”.

-- Tradition, is paramount.
-Staub make only the best cookware possible.
+- Tradition is paramount.
+Staub makes only the best cookware possible.

-- Zwilling Group are the current owners of Staub.
+- Zwilling Group is the current owner of Staub.
 That’s one prestigious group.